 A radio station refuses to have a someone who stammers on a phone-in programme, because they feel listeners would not want to listen to stammering.
 This may be within the exception, so that Equality Act rules on provision of services do not apply.
 (Of course there may well be other ways to complain.)

 There are examples of the exception at para 13.105 Services Code, and para 748 of Explanatory notes (pdf, link to legislation.gov.uk)).

 The exception does not apply to the employment provisions of the Equality Act, and these may sometimes apply.
-For example, a programme - such as The Apprentice - might be arrangements for deciding to whom to offer employment within s.39(1) EqA.
+For example, a programme - such as The Apprentice when the winner was given a job - might be arrangements for deciding to whom to offer employment within s.39(1) EqA.

 Czikai v Freemantle Media (link to bailii.org), EAT, October 2011

 A contestant on Britain's Got Talent failed in an argument that she was applying for employment, or that employment services were being provided.
 She was claiming breach of the duty to make reasonable adjustments, and disability-related harassment.

 The normal types of discrimination claim, harassment and victimisation are covered, eg direct discrimination, discrimination arising from disability, and the duty to make reasonable adjustments: see my Discrimination page.
 As set out there, for some but not all types of discrimination the service provider has a defence if it shows its action was objectively justified.